-Multiply the estimated sick leave that will be paid by the employer's share of Social Security and Medicare taxes.
-The sum of the amount to be paid to employees and the employer payroll taxes represents Accrued Sick Leave Payable.
+Once the dollar value of the sick leave due to employees is determined, the employer portion of associated payroll related costs is calculated.
+The sum of the amount payable to employees and the employer share of the related payroll costs represents Accrued Sick Leave Payable.